shr3wcl/Bin-08-01/README.md

   I'm Tri ☕.
 A.K.A **shr3wd**

-You can know more about me here:
+You can know more about me here: (If you click on the links below, you will not be hacked.
+I'm innocent haha)

 - [Hackmd](https://hackmd.io/@shr3wd)
 - [My Blog page](https://bin-blog.vercel.app)